MattDemers/proportional-tax-calculator/README.md

 I'd like to calculate how much of this remainder I should assign to each category to represent the **proportion** of the tax it's responsible for.

-This is how we'd enter it into the calculator:
+Below is a screenshot of how we'd add it to the calculator.
+We only need to add our Total (with tax), Subtotal, Categories, and Amount (pre-tax), and the calculator does the rest.
 ![](/Images/screenshot.png)

 As text: